HarryBlaine/RLDC-LLM/README.md

 A well-designed reward with profit or loss and the transaction cost incurred is built to guide the training of the agent.](PPO.png)

 ## Quick start
+1. Install related environment: pip install -r requirements.txt
+2. Modify Data/887637.WI_processed.csv to your own data
-You can run the Append_single_asset.py for the demo.
+3. Run the Append_single_asset.py for the demo.